ivs-kuleuven/platosim3/docs/source/DownloadUpdateBuild.md

-# Downloading, Updating, and Building PlatoSim3{#DownloadUpdateBuild}
+# Downloading, Updating, and Building PlatoSim3 for Developers{#DownloadUpdateBuild}

-The scheme below shows an overview of the procedure to download, update, and build the PlatoSim3 software on your system.
+The scheme below shows an overview of the procedure to download, update, and build the PlatoSim3 software on your system yourself, without using conda.
+This scheme is valid for developers who may want to contribute to the code at some point (or for users who want to install the software without @ref InstallViaConda "using conda").

 We use Git as version control system for PlatoSim3, and the software can be forked and/or cloned from GitHub, depending on whether or not you plan to contribute to the software, as described @ref Downloading "here".